 How Applicants With Claims Under Review Can Prove Dire Need for Lost Utilities

-Give a copy to your attorney or schedule an appointment at your local SSA office to add it your file.
+Give a copy to your attorney or call to potentially schedule an in-person appointment at your local SSA office to add it your file.
 Never give the original shut-off notice!
 If you cannot make a copy, visit the SSA office in person and take the original notice with you.
 They can make a copy to add to your file, but always take the original shut-off notice when you leave.

 Example #2: You’re Homeless — Or Will Be Soon

 Homelessness qualifies as a dire need situation, and the SSA’s own policy clearly states that.
 But when you’re living on the street (or will be soon), you may not know how to get help immediately.
 The SOAR program (SSI/SSDI Outreach, Access and Recovery) is active in all 50 states and helping disabled Americans get benefits.
 SOAR’s goal is to give more eligible adults access to the SSA’s two disability income benefit programs, SSI and SSDI.
 Contact SOAR if you’re facing homelessness (or don’t have shelter now) and have at least one of these conditions:

 How New Applicants Can Prove Dire Need for Homelessness

 If you’re facing homelessness, you must state this on your SSD benefits application clearly in the “remarks” section.
 For example: “I am currently homeless and request that you expedite my claim as a dire need case.”
 If possible, include proof that you are currently homeless.
 You can ask shelter employees or your social worker to write a letter that vouches for your homelessness.
 SOAR can also help you get the evidence you need to get your claim expedite.